Quick Links

 subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link

-Location of Planets when it FIRST GETS DARK:
+Location of PLANETS when it FIRST GETS DARK:

-Constellations visible when it FIRST GETS DARK:
+CONSTELLATIONS visible when it FIRST GETS DARK:

 Rising in the east: